 Experts say that this sleep disorder cannot be diagnosed clinically.
 However, it has become an epidemic due to fluctuation in sleep-wake schedule throughout the week.

-Most of us stay up till late on Friday and Saturday night and then to make up to the loss of sleep, we sleep the entire day.
+Most of us stay up until late on Friday and Saturday night and then to make up for the loss of sleep, we sleep the entire day.
 This every week fable disrupts the body clock making it difficult to adjust our regular sleep on Sunday night, leading to an irritable personality the next morning, which unfortunately is a Monday.

-This entire disturbance is created because we are putting a fight with our circadian rhythm, the body clock that looks after our sleep and wake time and takes care of the appetite.
+This entire disturbance is created because we are putting a fight with our circadian rhythm, the body clock that looks after our sleep and wakes time and takes care of the appetite.